Distinctness of two pseudo-Anosov maps: Introduction

 \section{Introduction}

+Thurston classified surface homeomorphisms into three classes, with the pseudo-Anosov homeomorphisms the main case of interest.
+As we recall below, associated to a pseudo-Anosov homeomorphism is an algebraic integer, its stretch factor.
+In the classic reference \cite{FLP} for Thurston's work on surface homeomorphisms, published in 1979, the authors indicate that they had not yet seen a pseudo-Anosov map whose stretch factor is of algebraic degree greater than two.
+In 1981, Arnoux and Yoccoz \cite{AY} gave examples of pseudo-Anosov maps with stretch factors of degree $g$ for each $g\ge 2$.
+In a recent paper, Leichti-Strenner \cite{LiechtiStrenner} write that this family of examples is ``probably the single most widely studied" of the pseudo-Anosov maps, see \cite{ABB, Bowman, HLM, HooperWeiss, LPV, McPoly, Str} for some of this work.

-In 1981, Arnoux and Yoccoz \cite{AY} gave the first examples of pseudo-Anosov maps with odd degree stretch factors.
-In 1985, D.~Fried \cite{Fr85} deduced the existence of a pseudo-Anosov map in genus three with the same stretch factor as the Arnoux-Yoccoz example in that genus, and asked if these were the same.
+D.~Fried, in a series of influential papers including \cite{Fr79, Fr82GeomCrossTop, Fr82FlowEqui}, used techniques of algebraic topology to study the dynamics of flows and especially of flows in 3-manifolds.
+As an illustration of some of this, Fried \cite{Fr85} in 1985 deduced the existence of a pseudo-Anosov map in genus three with the same stretch factor as the Arnoux-Yoccoz example in that genus, and asked if these were the same.
 We show that they are in fact distinct.

-Whereas Arnoux-Yoccoz used methods of interval exchange transformations, Fried's example is found by techniques of 3-manifolds.
-In particular, it is given by blowing down the boundary circles of a particular cross section of the suspension flow on the mapping torus of the map, on the square torus blown up at two points, induced by a certain toral automorphism.
+Whereas Arnoux-Yoccoz used methods of interval exchange transformations, Fried's approach gives the surface homeomorphism by blowing down the boundary circles of a particular cross section of the suspension flow on the mapping torus of the map, on the square torus blown up at two points, induced by a specific toral automorphism.
 If the two pseudo-Anosov maps were the same, then one could reverse Fried's procedure.
 That is, the square torus with two points blown-up would appear as a cross section to the suspension flow on the mapping torus of the map induced by the Yoccoz-Arnoux map on the blow-up of the genus three surface at the two singular points of the Yoccoz-Arnoux map.
-We show that no cross section of this latter suspension flow has the Euler characteristic of a torus blow-up at two points, and thus deduce the pseudo-Anosov maps of Arnoux-Yoccoz and of Fried cannot be the same.\\
+We show that no cross section of this latter suspension flow has the Euler characteristic of a torus blow-up at two points, and thus deduce that the pseudo-Anosov maps of Arnoux-Yoccoz and of Fried cannot be the same.\\

 \begin{Thm} The two pseudo-Anosov maps in genus three with stretch factor equal to the largest zero of $x^3-x^2-x-1$ determined by Fried and by Arnoux-Yoccoz are distinct.
 In particular, there is no cross section to the suspension flow on the mapping torus of the blow-up of the Arnoux-Yoccox surface at its two singularities whose Euler characteristic equals to $-2$. \end{Thm}